Government House, Jersey: The current Government House

-In 1803, the Rector of St Saviour's Church, Rev. Philip Le Breton, bought the land on which the current Government House is situated and built a family home.
+In 1803, the rector of St Saviour's Church, Rev. Philip Le Breton, bought the land on which the current Government House is situated and built a family home.
 This was bought by the ship owner François Janvrin in 1814 who demolished the house and built a small two-storey villa, naming the house Belmont.
 He brought mahogany from South America in his ships which enabled the use of this wood throughout the interior, including the main staircase, which remains a notable feature of the house.
-In 1822, Major-General Sir Colin Halkett, Lieutenant Governor, transacted the exchange of the old Government House in Saint Helier and Le Pré au Roi in Saint Clement for the Belmont property and additional land.
-It has been the official residence of all the Lieutenant Governors of Jersey ever since.
+In 1822, Major-General Sir Colin Halkett, lieutenant governor, transacted the exchange of the old Government House in Saint Helier and Le Pré au Roi in Saint Clement for the Belmont property and additional land.
+It has been the official residence of all the lieutenant governors of Jersey ever since.

-Major-General (later promoted Lt.-General) Halkett had written that the Lieutenant Governor "would at Belmont possess the desirable opportunity of seeing together, without apparent partiality, such of the inhabitants, and strangers, as naturally expected to be invited to Government House".
+Major-General (later promoted Lt.-General) Halkett had written that the lieutenant governor "would at Belmont possess the desirable opportunity of seeing together, without apparent partiality, such of the inhabitants, and strangers, as naturally expected to be invited to Government House".
 But his ADC John Le Couteur criticised the property and wrote that "the masonry... is shamefully done".
 The guardhouse was built at this time at a cost of £215, but the house was regarded as unprepossessing.

 Projects to add a third storey were entertained, but not carried out until the second half of the 19th century.
 Further improvements were carried out, including the addition of a porte-cochère.

 The drive was formerly part of La Ruette du Sacrement, leading to Saint Saviour's Church.
-This lane was purchased in 1810, and replaced as a thoroughfare by the new military road (St Saviour's Hill – Jèrriais: Lé Mont du Gouvèrneux, the Governor's hill) From the formal lawns next to the house, the 12 acre grounds descend from the house in a valley setting, and include an ornamental lake and fountain created in 2009 that can be seen from the road.
+This lane was purchased in 1810, and replaced as a thoroughfare by the new military road (St Saviour's Hill – Jèrriais: Lé Mont du Gouvèrneux, the Governor's hill).
+From the formal lawns next to the house, the 12-acre grounds descend from the house in a valley setting, and include an ornamental lake and fountain created in 2009 that can be seen from the road.
 Commemorative trees and monuments are situated around the grounds.
-The Lieutenant-Governor's flag is flown from a flagpole in the grounds when he is in the Island.
+The lieutenant-governor's flag is flown from a flagpole in the grounds when he is in the Island.

-During the German occupation of the Channel Islands during World War II, the house was used as the residence of General Rudolf Graf von Schmettow, the German Commandant of the Channel Islands.
+During the German occupation of the Channel Islands during the Second World War, the house was used as the residence of Generalleutnant Rudolf Graf von Schmettow, the German commandant of the Channel Islands.

 The 1989 issue of a £50 Jersey banknote showed an image of Government House on the reverse.